JPADN/hybrid_kemtls_tests/README.md

 The following examples assume you have the Hybrid KEMTLS Go binary in your PATH.
 If you don't have it, instead of simply calling `go` you must pass the path to the Hybrid KEMTLS Go binary.

-Execute them in the `src/` directory
+Execute them in the `src/` directory.

 ### Generating Root CA